 You know how they say that every joke has a kernel of truth? well, Freud thinks that if we listen hard enough to the joke, and not just laugh from it, we might discover something important of what's going on inside the joker.
 Freud holds that we must learn the techniques which produce jokes in order to understand and trace their hidden origins.

-Freud later developed his thoughts in Jokes and Their Relation to the Unconscious with the introduction of his structural theory (see The Ego and the Id).
+Freud later developed his thoughts in Jokes and Their Relation to the Unconscious with the introduction of his structural theory (see The Id, Ego and Superego).
 Freud argued that the superego usually does not inhibit jokes in the same manner that it does regular speech, granting much more freedom for the subconscious to express itself.

 Summaries of important works by Freud:Sigmund Freud - The Interpretation of Dreams